DotOS/android_vendor_dot/README.md

-# android_vendor_aosp
+# AOSP vendor configuration

+by Alu Team

-Sepolicy needed for compiling AOSP for GT-I9505.
-Forked from CM Project, big big thanks to them.
+Sepolicy by The CyanogenMod Project, big thanks to them.